gba3124/gba3124/README.md

 > I made a bold decision to embrace a gap year,
 > starting from late 2024.
 >
-> Since then, I've adopted a more fluid way of working and thinking —
+> Since then, I've adopted a more fluid way of working and thinking,
 > focusing on building my own solutions,
 > and turning ideas into reality.